Dani3lSun/apex-plugin-dropzone/README.md

 - **Accepted file types** - limit uploading of declared file types (file endings, mime_types, wildcards)
 - **Refresh Region after upload (REGION_STATIC_ID)** - Region Static ID of the region which should be refreshed after uploading of all files is complete
 - **Image copy&paste support** - Adds support for Copy&Paste of images in modern Browsers (like Chrome)
+- **Wait in milliseconds** - Wait time between uploaded files in milliseconds
 - **File too big message** - Message that is shown when a file is too big
 - **Max files exceeded message** - If max Files is set, this will be the error message when it's exceeded
 - **Page Items to submit** - Page Items that should be set into session state.